Module 08: Training

 The Training Loop

-The training loop is a simple pattern repeated thousands of times: push data through the model (forward pass), measure how wrong it is (loss), compute how to improve (backward pass), and update parameters (optimizer step).
-This cycle transforms random weights into intelligent systems.
+The training loop is a four-step pattern repeated thousands of times: push data through the model (forward pass), measure how wrong it is (loss), compute how to improve each parameter (backward pass), apply the update (optimizer step).
+Random weights at iteration 0; a network that recognizes digits at iteration 30,000.

 Here’s the complete training loop from your Trainer implementation: